The Props Master 1: Ritual Reality

 And people who are present only in their absence:

-J. Wesley Allen, Rebecca's husband caught in a rift between the worlds just days after their wedding in Greece.
+J. Wesley Allen, Rebecca’s husband caught in a rift between the worlds in Greece in 1955.
 Missing ever since.

-Benjamin Wilton, a scholar and adventurer whose legacy was to bear the staff until he gave it to Doc Heinrich.
-Wilton was sometimes known as The Firebrand and was the only one this century who was known to actually be able to call fire with Iäpetus.
+Benjamin “Firebrand” Wilton, a scholar and adventurer whose legacy was to bear the staff until he gave it to Doc Heinrich.
+Wilton was sometimes known as The Firebrand and was the only one this century who was known to actually call fire with Iäpetus.

-Mrs. Weed, The Cupbearer of Carles and Rebecca's sponsor for initiation fourteen years ago.
+Mrs. Alice “Hebe” Weed, The Water Maiden of Carles and Rebecca’s sponsor for initiation fourteen years ago.
 She keeps the Third Face of Carles, the Cup, Cottus.